 Who Can Volunteer?

-Anyone 16 years of age, or older, who can donate a week of their time & energy is welcomed.
+Anyone 16 years of age or older who can donate a week of their time & energy is welcome.
 No previous experience is necessary -- just a willingness to help.
-Training sessions are provided to ensure the safety of everyone involved.
-For more information visit volunteering.
+Orientation sessions are provided to ensure the safety of everyone involved.
+For more information, visit the link below.

-Who Can Attend?
-Anyone 18 years of age, or older, with a physical disability can attend the Horizon Summer Camp program.
+Anyone 18 years of age or older with a physical disability can attend the Horizon Summer Camp program.
 Applications are processed on a first come, first served basis.
 Acceptance is contingent on our Camper Criteria, a completed physical, availability of volunteers, funds, etc.

 Association of Horizon is a tax exempt 501(c)3 nonprofit organization.
 Association of Horizon Tax ID number is: 36-3814090.